grastagg/grastagg.github.io/index.md

 [📄 Paper](https://arxiv.org/abs/2509.02483)

 - **[Turn-Rate Limited Probabilistic Weapon Engagement Zones](/research/cspez/)**
-*Accepted for presentation at an invited session of the 2026 AIAA SciTech Forum; journal version to be submitted to the AIAA Journal of Aerospace Information Systems (JAIS)*
+*Accepted for presentation at the 2026 AIAA SciTech Forum; journal version to be submitted to the AIAA Journal of Aerospace Information Systems (JAIS)*

 ---